ryanwilsond/belte/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] I updated the error resource docs (e.g. [src/Buckle/Compiler/Resources/ErrorDescriptionsBU.txt](../src/Buckle/Compiler/Resources/ErrorDescriptionsBU.txt)) if any new errors or warnings were added
-- [ ] I have added a test case(s) to the diagnostics tests (e.g. [src/Buckle/Compiler.Tests/Diagnostics/DiagnosticTests.cs](../src/Buckle/Compiler.Tests/Diagnostics/DiagnosticTests.cs)) if any new errors or warnings were added
+- [ ] I have added a test case(s) to the diagnostics tests (e.g. [src/Buckle/Compiler.Tests/Diagnostics/DiagnosticTests.cs](../blob/staging/src/Buckle/Compiler.Tests/Diagnostics/DiagnosticTests.cs)) if any new errors or warnings were added

 **If no new syntax was added delete this section:**

 Make sure to update each of the following places to support your new syntax.
 Please delete items that are not relevant.

-- [ ] I added my new syntax to [Syntax.xml](../src/Buckle/Compiler/CodeAnalysis/Syntax/Syntax.xml) file
+- [ ] I added my new syntax to [Syntax.xml](../blob/staging/src/Buckle/Compiler/CodeAnalysis/Syntax/Syntax.xml) file
-- [ ] I updated the Lexer class
-- [ ] I updated the Parser class
+- [ ] I updated the Parser
-- [ ] I updated the Binder class
+- [ ] I updated the Binder
-- [ ] I updated the Lowerer class
+- [ ] I updated the Lowerer
-- [ ] I updated the Optimizer class
+- [ ] I updated the Optimizer
-- [ ] I updated the Expander class
+- [ ] I updated the Expander
-- [ ] I updated the DisplayText class
+- [ ] I updated the DisplayText
-- [ ] I updated the Evaluator class
+- [ ] I updated the Evaluator
-- [ ] I updated the CSharpEmitter class
+- [ ] I updated the CodeGenerator
-~~I updated the ILEmitter class~~ (Temporarily not required)
+~~I updated the CSharpEmitter class~~ (Temporarily not required)